orbisius/sak4wp/README.md

 List Page Templates
 - This module allows you to see which page templates are use by your pages.

+.htaccess
+- This module allows you create an .htaccess and .htpasswd files for the WordPress admin area.

 Please fork and improve!